Bennyville/nvim-whereami/README.md

 # whereami

-A Neovim plugin that helps to point to a specific place inside your code.
+A neovim plugin that helps to point to a specific place inside your code.
 Useful for discussion, feedback, code reviews, and collaboration.

 ## Features